Variational Inference as an alternative to MCMC for parameter estimation and model selection: Automatic Differentiation Variational Inference

 \item The variational objective (ELBO) as a function of the variational parameters $\phi$ (for instance mean $\mu$ and covariance $\Sigma$ of a Gaussian) can be optimized using gradient ascent.

-However, one cannot apply automatic differentiation directly on the ELBO due to unknown expectation.
+However, the calculation of gradients of ELBO with respect to the variational parameters is generally intractable.
 To push the gradients inside the expectation, ADVI applies elliptical standardization.
 Consider a transformation $S_{\phi}$, which absorbs the variational parameters $\phi$ and converts the non-standard Gaussian $\zeta$ into a standard Gaussian $\eta$, $\eta = S_{\phi} (\zeta)$.
 For instance, $\eta = L^{-1}(\zeta - \mu)$, where $L$ is the Cholesky factor for the covariance $\Sigma$.
 The expectation in the variational lower bound can be written in terms of the standard Gaussian $\displaystyle q(\eta) = \mathcal{N}(\eta;0,I)$ and the variational lower bound becomes: